Katie O’Brien Engen

 And now for the Serious Stuff:

 I started at Bucknell University in hopes of becoming ‘the next Jane Goodall…but with elephants.’
 Yet I couldn’t forego my life-long desire to teach students with special needs.
-BU did not offer that major so it was time to go.
+Bucknell did not offer that major, so it was time to go.
 The University of Virginia invited me to finish my B.S. in Special Education and stay for my M.Ed. in the Educateur Program.
 I learned on many levels through varied teaching internships, riding horses, finishing a few triathlons, working in hippotherapy (PT with horses), and then working in my own classroom.
 While teaching in Los Angeles I completed my Professional Clear Certificate (K-12) at Loyola University.

 Back on the East Coast I spent a few years re-discovering the world through the eyes of our children.
 The special needs of my private tutoring clients opened new perspectives, too.
 I also learned the tricks of the trade as an independent freelancer.
 I graduated from the Institute of Children’s Literature.
-Getting a Ph.D. but worked for 10 years with plant biology researchers on K-16 education & outreach.
-Their steadfast addiction to data rubbed off on me.
-More recently, I continue adding STEAM certifications and actively pursuing professional development in teaching and technology via a variety of formats and courses.
+Getting a Ph.D. never appealed, but I worked with plant biology researchers on K-16 education & outreach and their steadfast addiction to data rubbed off on me.
+I continue learning, including STEAM and Economics Education certifications and professional development in teaching and technology.

 I like writing non-fiction packed with cool facts couched in an upbeat, literary flow.
 I aim to both entertain and enlighten with my fiction and my educational resources.
 I create picture books that mash up themes and content for tots, teens & adults to enjoy together yet on different levels.
 Editing and revision are fun puzzles to me.
 Precision and elevating the original message are key goals for myself and any clients.